QuickBase/interview-demos/fullstack/checkout-price-breakdown/README.md

 - Use any stack — the frontend can be plain JS, and the backend can be minimal.
 - In-memory storage is fine — no database, no external services, and no external accounts.
-- Keep the UI plain: minimal styling is fine, up/down buttons are plenty for reordering, and don't use a ready-made pricing/tax library, a drag-and-drop library, or a pricing/rules engine to do the core math.
+- Keep the UI simple: minimal styling is fine, and up/down buttons are plenty for reordering (a drag-and-drop library isn't necessary).
+Please don't use a ready-made pricing/tax library or a pricing/rules engine to do the core math.

 ## AI use